mengxin6/3DfromShadows/README.md

 # 3DfromShadows
-Implemente a system that obtains object’s 3D geometry from shadows of a stick on the object.
+A Matlab implementation of system that scans object’s 3D geometry from shadows of a stick.

 Currently using data (data/sample/) from http://www.cs.columbia.edu/~pblaer/projects/photo/.